ArmenL/Armen-Summer-Robotics/2026-summer/blockbot/phase-2/docs/engineering-notebook.md

 # Phase 2 Engineering Notebook

 ## Date
-**Date:** 2026-06-23
+**Date:** 2026-06-24
 **Phase:** 2 — First Web Server

 ---

 ## What I built
-A small web server that has 3 pages, including: /, /telemetry, and /extra.
+A web server that has 3 pages, including: /, /telemetry, and /extra.
-Each page displays a fake JSON message.
+"/" displays HTML including fake telemetry data from app.py and a connection state indicator.

 ---